Distribution of the Scaled Condition Number of Single-spiked Complex Wishart Matrices: Probability Density Function of

 with

 and $\mathcal{L}^{-1}(\cdot)$ denotes the inverse Laplace transform.

 Now let us focus on further simplification of $D(x,s)$.
 To this end, we use (\ref{lagdef}) to rewrite $D(x,s)$ as

 Further simplification of the determinant is difficult in its current form due to the dependence of the upper limit of the finite summation on $i$ and $j$.
-To circumvent this challenge, noting that $(-n-i+j+1)_{k_j}=0$ for $k_j>n+i-j-1$, we change the upper limit of the finite summation to obtain
+To circumvent this challenge, we use the decomposition